Transparency

 Two-factor authentication

-Easy Recovery requires two-factor authentication.
-You'll set up a code from an authenticator app (Google Authenticator, 1Password, Authy — anything that speaks the standard 6-digit format) before we wrap your spare key, and you'll be asked for a fresh code on every new device.
-A stolen password alone can't reach your data.
+Easy Recovery is designed to require two-factor authentication.
+When it's enabled, you'll set up a code from an authenticator app (Google Authenticator, 1Password, Authy — anything that speaks the standard 6-digit format) before we wrap your spare key, and you'll be asked for a fresh code on every new device, so a stolen password alone can't reach your data.

 New-device protections